pavitranew/session-8-ang2-recipes/readme.md

 ### Aside - Spread Operator

-THe spread operator is visually identical to the rest operator (...) but is used to join arrays.
+The spread operator is visually identical to the rest operator (...) but is used to join arrays.

 ```js
 const featured = ['Deep Dish', 'Pepperoni', 'Hawaiian'];